Positioning Ballet 2019: Keynotes & speeches

 THE DECONSTRUCTION OF THE ANATOMY OF CULTURE AND LEADERSHIP IN BALLET

-As consultant and diversity strategist in ballet, I have worked with numerous ballet organizations and had intimate conversations with artistic and executive directors, board members, staff and dancers.
-At a point realized that the lack of diversity is only symptom of a culturally systemic problem, and if I wanted to make sustainable change, I would need to study the historical roots of the culture of ballet and its leadership.
+As a consultant and diversity strategist in ballet, I have worked with numerous ballet organizations and had intimate conversations with artistic and executive directors, board members, staff and dancers.
+At a point I realized that the lack of diversity is only a symptom of a culturally systemic problem, and if I wanted to make sustainable change, I would need to study the historical roots of the culture of ballet and its leadership.
 To do that I would have to take a step back.

 Culture and Leadership are the bedrocks of society, they inform one another, the culture shapes our leaders, and leaders the culture.
-Around the world we are witnessing a crisis in both in: politics, business, media, religion as well as in the arts.
-It seems as though the very molecular structure of what we once recognized, as leadership is mutating.
+Around the world we are witnessing a crisis in both, in: politics, business, media, religion as well as in the arts.
+It seems as though the very molecular structure of what we once recognized as leadership, is mutating.

-I think it is important that to qualify the type of leadership I am talking about, because we can be lead in many ways, into temptation, into the dens of iniquity, or down the path to righteousness.
+I think it is important to qualify the type of leadership I am talking about, because we can be lead in many ways, into temptation, into the dens of iniquity, or down the path to righteousness.
 What I am speaking about today is leadership that embodies the characteristics of: Inspiration, Aspiration, Motivation and Vision.
 Great leaders enroll us in their vision, and inspire us to evolve, they make us believe that we can be better.
 Cultures are driven by the people, but generally exemplified by their leaders.

 So let’s define culture:

 Culture is a system of patterns around hierarchies, religion, beliefs, and values.
 It is the collective behavioral programming of a group of people that is considered to be the tradition and is passed on generation to generation, often going unchallenged.